From minimal-length quantum theory to modified gravity: Generalized uncertainty principle and black hole entropy

 where $c_k$ are dimensionless coefficients and $\ell_{P}$ denotes the Planck length.
 This form ensures that higher-order contributions are suppressed by powers of the Planck scale, so that standard quantum mechanics is recovered in the low-energy regime $\Delta p \ll \ell_P^{-1}$.
 It is straightforward to verify that, in the limit where all coefficients $c_k$ vanish except for $c_2$, the above model reduces to the quadratic GUP commonly employed in the literature.

 In order to proceed with analytical calculations, it is customary to assume that inequality~\eqref{eq:GUP} is approximately saturated.
-This approximation corresponds to the coherent states of the ordinary theory, i.e., states characterized by a minimal uncertainty product.
-Such states, in the framework of minimal-length quantum mechanics, have been extensively considered in the literature (see, e.g., \cite{Kempf:1994su,Pedram:2012ui,Dey:2012tv,Bosso:2017ndq,Bosso:2021koi,Jizba:2023ygi}).
-From a computational perspective, the use of an approximate equality is essential to derive closed-form expressions or to make progress in perturbative expansions.
-Moreover, many physical applications of the GUP, such as in BH thermodynamics, quantum cosmology or minimal length models, rely on this approximation to extract meaningful phenomenological consequences~\cite{Hossenfelder:2012jw}.

-Under the above assumption, from the GUP (\ref{eq:GUP}) one obtains an implicit relation for $\Delta p$ in terms of $\Delta x$:
+This approximation corresponds to the coherent states of the ordinary theory, i.e., states characterized by a minimal uncertainty product~\cite{Kempf:1994su,Pedram:2012ui,Dey:2012tv,Bosso:2017ndq,Bosso:2021koi,Jizba:2023ygi}.
+In this way, we obtain an implicit relation for $\Delta p$ in terms of $\Delta x$:

 Inverting this relation yields

 with $\tilde{c}_0 = 1$ and